Email Verification Results

 Ok, Invalid, Catch all, Disposable, Unknown - Good, Bad, Risky

-When you verify your emails using MillionVerifier, we provide you with one of the following results for each email:
+When you verify your emails using MillionVerifier, we provide you with one of the following quality results for each email:

 - Ok means the email address exists.
 Ok are good emails and are SAFE to send an email to.